Designing and executing demand generation activities that reach and drive the right traffic can improve sales and increase revenue through:

 2. Leveraging innovative creative

-Innovative creative teamed with expertly crafted copy is now a must for forward thinking B2B marketers.
+Innovative creative teamed with expertly crafted copy is now a must for forward-thinking B2B marketers.
 Highly visual platforms are increasingly the norm even in the B2B sphere, changing the way we experience and consume information.
-Therefore, if you want to get a step ahead, you must recognize the importance of well executed creative.
-Here are 2 top resources to help tackle any programmatic elements of your content strategy.
+Therefore, if you want to get a step ahead, you must recognize the importance of well-executed creative.
+Here are two resources to help tackle any programmatic elements of your content strategy:

 3. Taking a multi-channel approach to increase touchpoints and reach